-Kuding tea?
+Kuding Tea?
 The Healthiest Bitter Tea Around?

-Kuding cha has the reputation for being the most bitter tea you can find.
+Kuding cha has a reputation for being the most bitter tea you can find.
 I first discovered Kuding Cha, aka Bitter Nail Tea, when living in Japan.
 Here’s how I discovered Kuding Cha and more on how to brew it and where to buy it.

 Living in Asia can easily turn you into a tea drinker.
 Growing up in the South, everyone in my family drank sweet tea except for me.
 I absolutely hated the taste of it.
 When I lived in England, I simply couldn’t get myself to drink English breakfast tea.

 And then I moved to Japan and traveled to Taiwan and to China and fell in love with Chinese teahouses and the taste of the Far East.
 Green tea and Jasmine tea quickly became my tea of choice, soon followed by Chai and Matcha.
 Asian tea typically has a much stronger flavor, a more bitter flavor that’s absolutely the opposite of the kind of sweet tea Southerners love to drink.

 I’m generally very sensitive to caffeine so that’s how I discovered Kuding tea.
 One afternoon, I was out with my friend at an authentic Chinese teahouse in Yokohama, Japan – the kind of place made of dark wooden floorboards, narrated in the background with Chinese traditional string music, hidden two floors off the street.
 By all accounts of my senses, we might as well have been in some remote province of Mainland China.

 I asked the waitress for a recommendation for a caffeine-free tea and she pointed to a tea on the menu called “Bitter Nail Tea.”
 She made a face and said it was very bitter, that she couldn’t drink it.
 But, she did say it was one of the healthiest teas you can ever drink.
 I felt immediately intrigued and so I had to try it.